 The Teaching Resource Center has included recommended COVID Safety language on the website.

-CSUSB is offering more online course sections in fall 2021 than in terms prior to the COVID-19 pandemic.
-To identify these sections and to see availability, students should review the course schedule for fall 2021 and select “online” as the modality of instruction.
+CSUSB does offer some courses virtually.
+To identify these sections and to see availability, students should review the course schedule and select “online” as the modality of instruction.
 Students needing assistance should contact their academic advisor or the Office of the Registrar.

 Facilities Management will continue to focus disinfection efforts on high-touch surfaces and will clean and disinfect campus spaces in accordance with CDC guidelines.
 The disinfection of desktops, shared equipment, and spaces prior to use should be done by the user.
 Disinfection wipe dispensers are provided in classroom and laboratory spaces on campus for this purpose.
 Dispose of the wipes and other cleaning materials in the waste receptacle.